 - Tweezers – take splinters out

-- antibacterial ‘pen’ awesome if you can get one
+- An antibacterial ‘pen’ is awesome if you can get one

-- Aloe ferox ointment, burns, inflammation, works for everything
+- Aloe ferox ointment, for burns, and inflammation, works for everything

 Medicine

-We pack over the counter medication for pains, stomach problem, flu, rashes and allergies.
+We pack over-the-counter medication for pains, stomach problems, flu, rashes, and allergies.

 Travel Documents